 - Non-bulk billing GPs

-- Most dental exams and treatments
+- Most dental treatments

 - Most physiotherapy, including occupational, speech, eye, chiropractic, podiatry or psychology